EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 41

 Attorney represents Seller in negotiating the sale of his ice cream parlor.
 Seller told Attorney in confidence that, although the business was once very profitable, recent profits have been stable but modest (i.e., less than 10% annually).
 As the negotiations proceeded, Buyer appeared to be losing interest in the deal.
-Hoping to restore Buyer’s interest, Attorney stated:  “The ice cream business is every American’s dream: happy kids, steady profits, and a clear conscience.”
+Hoping to restore Buyer’s interest, Attorney stated:  “The ice cream business is every American’s dream: happy kids, steady profits, and a clear conscience."
 Buyer bought the ice cream parlor but was disappointed in the profits.

 - Is Attorney subject to discipline?
-- What if Attorney told Buyer: “Seller made 50% profit last year?”
+- What if Attorney told Buyer: “Seller made 50% profit last year?"
 - Assume the ice cream parlor lost $50,000 last year and that Attorney is aware of such loss.
 If Attorney and Seller say nothing about profits but Buyer is obviously assuming that the parlor is profitable, does Attorney have an obligation to tell Buyer of the loss?

 ### Question 42

 Alpha represents D in protracted litigation.
 Alpha, at D’s request, has made several offers of settlement to P’s lawyer, Beta, all of which have been rejected.
 During a recess at trial, Alpha and P were both present at a cocktail party.
-P went over to Alpha and said: “Why can’t we settle that case for $50,000.”
+P went over to Alpha and said: “Why can’t we settle that case for $50,000."

 Which of the following is a proper response by Alpha?

-- “I can’t discuss the matter with you.”
+- “I can’t discuss the matter with you."
-- “If that’s the way you feel, why don’t you and D get together.”
+- “If that’s the way you feel, why don’t you and D get together."
 - “I agree.
-We have made several offers to settle.”
+We have made several offers to settle."

 d.
 All of the above.